gbinu42/hudra.day/README.md

-# Hudra 📜
+# ܚܘܼܕܪܵܐ Hudra ഹുദ്റാ 📜

-**Digital Archive of East Syriac Manuscripts**
+**Digital Archive of Church of the East Liturgical Texts**

-Hudra is a modern web platform dedicated to digitizing, preserving, and making accessible the rich manuscript tradition of the East Syriac churches.
-Built with Next.js and shadcn/ui components.
+Hudra.day is an initiative by [Hendo Academy](https://www.hendoacademy.org) dedicated to digitizing and making freely available the rich liturgical tradition of the Church of the East for scholars, clergy, and communities worldwide.

 ## ✨ Features

-- **Manuscript Digitization**: Tools for digitizing and cataloging ancient East Syriac manuscripts
-- **Online Syriac Editor**: Advanced text editor with full Unicode Syriac support
+- **East Syriac + Karshon Editor**: Advanced online text editor supporting both East Syriac script and Karshon (Garshuni Malayalam) with full Unicode support
+- **Liturgical Text Archive**: Digital collection of Church of the East liturgical manuscripts and texts
-- **Church Heritage**: Showcasing manuscripts from Syro-Malabar Church, Assyrian Church of the East, and Chaldean Catholic Church
+- **Three Church Traditions**: Serving the manuscript heritage of Syro-Malabar Church, Assyrian Church of the East, and Chaldean Catholic Church
+- **Modern Web Platform**: Built with Next.js 15, TypeScript, and Tailwind CSS for optimal performance
-- **Responsive Design**: Beautiful, modern interface that works on all devices
+- **Mobile-First Design**: Responsive interface that works seamlessly across all devices
-- **Accessibility**: Built with accessibility in mind for scholars and communities worldwide
+- **Cultural Authenticity**: Proper Karshon font integration for authentic Syriac text display
+- **Coming Soon Features**: Work in progress with planned manuscript transcription tools and formatting features

 ## 🚀 Getting Started